Giant Cell Tumor

 Key points about giant cell tumors

-A giant cell tumor is a rare, aggressive non-cancerous tumor.
-It usually grows near a joint at the end of the bone.
+A giant cell tumor is a rare, aggressive, noncancer tumor.
+It often grows near a joint at the end of the bone.
 Most occur in the long bones of the legs and arms.

 Symptoms may include joint pain, swelling, and limited movement.